-PAINTING FOR LIFE.
-You don’t need to be an experienced artist to participate in Union Square Studio process-art painting workshops.
+You don’t need to be an experienced artist to participate in Union Square Studio Painting For LIFE workshops.
 All you need is to show up, body and soul.
 Let your spontaneous creativity awaken!

-In PAINTING FOR LIFE you start facing a large blank page, not knowing where you are going, not knowing what’s going to come up.
+With PAINTING FOR LIFE you paint for process not for product.
+You start facing a large blank page, not knowing where you are going, not knowing what’s going to come up.
 You free yourselves from all learned techniques and ideas about realism, proportions, or color combinations, knowing that you can’t make a mistake if you are open to how you feel here and now.

 You ask yourself, “how do I feel right now?
 Heavy, light, sad, happy, angry, confused, sleepy…?”
 You physically get in contact with that feeling.
 You feel it in your body.
 You let your body move the way it wants to.
 You let the images come up.
 You move with that image.
 It could be your mother, your dog, your lover, an angel, the victims of Iraq.
 Whatever wants to come up, you let it come up.

 As you release unnecessary control, you can more fully engage in the creative act.

 “You go into yourself, touch center, bring up whatever detritus there is, and spew it out. …You shape it.
 You do it again.
 Doing this is a spiritual practice.
 It’s healing because you’re detoxing.” – J. C. van Itallie